Chessboard detection

 Chessboards arise frequently in computer vision theory and practice because their highly structured geometry is well-suited for algorithmic detection and processing.
-The appearance of chessboards in computer vision can be divided into two main areas: camera calibration and feature extraction.
-This article provides a unified discussion of the role that chessboards play in the canonical methods from these two areas, including references to the seminal literature, examples, and pointers to software implementations.
+The appearance of chessboards in computer vision can be divided into three main areas: camera calibration, feature extraction, and real-world board state recognition (handling occlusions).
+This article provides a unified discussion of the role that chessboards play in the canonical methods from these areas, including references to the seminal literature, examples, and pointers to software implementations.